rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

-That said, what if instead of a collision, you just wanted to find an input whose hashed output was smaller than a target number?
+That said, what if instead of a collision, you just wanted to find an input whose
-In other, the hashed output just so happened to be a smaller than the target.
+ SHA-256 output was
+ smaller than a target number?
 If it's a very large target, say
  2<sup>255</sup> then this would be trivial
  (50% of all inputs would produce a hashed output smaller than that, basically a coin toss).
-But if it was a very small target, then it would be extremely difficult to find *any* input that produced a hashed output that was smaller.
+But if it was a very small target number, then it would be extremely difficult to find *any* input that produced a hashed output that was smaller.